Critical Race Theory

 Monk comes up with a tragic though satiric ending: he is at the podium with the award in hand, about to confess his fraud, when the cops burst in and shoot him dead, thinking that he’s a fugitive from justice, and that his trophy is a gun.
 Wiley says this is perfect.
 In what sense is this ending “perfect” for Wiley?
 How does the device of meta-cinema enhance or distract from the effort to demonstrate subtle racism at work in American Fiction?

 Another scene to explore is this film’s uncomfortable opening scene.
-Monk, a college professor, writes the n-word on the white board.
+Monk, a college professor, writes the title of an American short story on the white board.
+The story’s title happens to contain the n-word.
 A white student storms out of the classroom in protest.
 Monk identifies as Black, but society does not give him the agency and power to define and own Blackness.

 Book cover image of Flannery O'Connor's A Good Man Is Hard to Find and Other Stories